Mediterranean Chicken Thighs

 - Lemon: Both fresh lemon juice and fresh lemon zest add a pop of refreshing citrus and help to balance out the savory flavors.

-- Chicken Thighs: I prefer using boneless chicken thighs with the skin still on so there’s a nice crispy baked exterior.
+- Chicken thighs: I prefer using boneless skin-on chicken thighs, so there’s a nice crispy baked exterior.
+Bone-in chicken thighs can be used but the cook time will be longer.

 - Medjool dates: Dates are commonly used in Mediterranean cuisine for some complex sweetness and depth of flavor.